 2020 Antioch Climate Action Resilience Plan (CARP)

-The 2020 Climate Action Resilience Plan was adopted by City Council in May of 2020 as an update to the 2011 Community Climate Action Plan (CCAP), which highlighted strategies that reduce Antioch’s greenhouse gas emissions.
+The 2020 Climate Action Resilience Plan was adopted by City Council in May of 2020 as an update to the 2011 Community Climate Action Plan (CCAP).
 Because our community is beginning to see the effects of climate change and will continue to see more changes in the coming years, the City has decided to add resilience (responding to climate challenges) into the planning process.
 This could mean anything from increasing energy efficiency in homes facing higher temperatures to providing safe and secure transportation in the case of a flood, earthquake, or other emergency.
 Preparing for these changes is a central focus of the CARP.

 The City of Antioch commitment to mitigating climate change began in September 2007, when the City Council of Antioch unanimously approved Resolution 2007/69, authorizing the City of Antioch to join the ICLEI (Local Governments for Sustainability), an international collective of local governments dedicated to sustainability.
 Antioch is one of over 1,500+ cities around the world to participate in the CCP campaign, which makes up more than 25 percent of the global urban population.
 The member cities across the ICLEI network have committed to building a more sustainable urban future.